Chief Legal Counsel, Office of the City Clerk, Anna Valencia (Chicago)

 What stands out about Ennedy Rivera is just how committed she is to service.
-She is the Deputy General Counsel for the State of Illinois, Department of Central Management Services- Bureau of Finance & Administration.
-She serves as the principal legal advisor for administrative, fiscal and operational functions for which CMS has overall responsibility for the State of Illinois.
+Currently, she serves as Chief Legal Counsel to the Office of [Chicago’s] City Clerk, Anna Valencia.
+Previously, she was the Deputy General Counsel for the State of Illinois, Department of Central Management Services- Bureau of Finance & Administration, serving as the principal legal advisor for administrative, fiscal and operational functions for which CMS has overall responsibility for the State of Illinois.
 She commenced her government career as the General Counsel to the Office of the Lieutenant Governor, Evelyn Sanguinetti.
 Prior to joining state government, she was an ambitious civil litigator with the law office of Wysocki & Smith, a Lake County general practice law firm, where she specialized in immigration, civil and federal litigation.

 Ask her what she does outside of the legal arena and she recites a list of appointments and organizational leadership positions she has held near her Lake County home.
 These include President of the YWCA, Mother’s Trust Foundation, Lifetime Member of the Coalición Latinos Unidos de Lake County, Illinois State Bar Association, Vista Health Hospital’s Healthy Women, Puerto Rican Arts Alliance of Chicago, Waukegan Public Schools and City of Waukegan, United States Civil Rights Commission, as well as the Lake County Community Foundation.